 "There was one when he was quite young, feverrelated.
 And then one a little later at the age of six or seven.
-He took Phenobarbital for a couple of years after that."
+He took Phenobarbital for a year after that."

 Why was "Carlton's mother" being asked about his health, I wondered.
-I wanted to be getting information, not being the one giving itI wanted to be the one getting information, not the one giving it.
+I wanted to be the one getting information, not the one giving it.